 The SALT HRS is a dual-beam (370-555 nm and 555-890 nm) fibre-fed, white-pupil, échelle spectrograph, employing VPH gratings as cross dispersers.
 The cameras are all-refractive.
 The concept is for SALT HRS to be an efficient single-object spectrograph using pairs of large (350 μ m to 500 μ m; 1.6-2.2 arcsec) diameter optical fibers, one for source (star) and one for background (sky).
-Some of these feed image slicers before injection into the spectrograph, which will deliver resolving powers of R ~16,000 (unsliced 500 μ m fibres), ~37,000 (sliced 500 μ m fibres), and ~67,000 (sliced 350 μ m fibres).
+Some of these feed image slicers before injection into the spectrograph, which deliver resolving powers of R ~14000 (unsliced 500 μ m fibres), ~40000 (sliced 500 μ m fibres), and ~65000 (sliced 350 μ m fibres).
 A single 2k x 4k CCD is sufficient to capture all the blue orders, while a 4k x 4k detector, using a fringe-suppressing deep-depletion CCD, is used for the red camera.
 Complete free spectral ranges are covered by both the blue and red arms.

 HRS construction began at Durham University's Centre for Advanced Instrumentation in late-2007.
-Installation and integration on site at SALT was carried out during September 2013 with first light achieved on 28th September 2013 and science commissioning following.
-An Expression of Interest call was released on 1st July 2013 inviting submission of HRS science commissioning proposals.
-These programs are mostly completed and have been undertaken on a shared-risk basis (and not be charged to partners allocations).
+Installation and integration on site at SALT was carried out during September 2013 with first light achieved on 28th September 2013 with commissioning and science verification following thereafter.
+Charged science time was awarded in 2014-2, though full commissioning was not yet completed.

-For the 2014-2 Period HRS proposals are submitted as normal proposals.
+For the 2015-1 Period HRS proposals are submitted as normal proposals and it is expected that final commissioning will be completed by the start of the semester.